llvm/circt/docs/RationaleSymbols.md

 ## Inner Symbol Reference Attribute

-An attribute `InnerRefAttr` is provided to encapsulated references to inner symbols.
+An attribute `InnerRefAttr` is provided to encapsulate references to inner symbols.
 This attribute stores the parent symbol and the inner symbol.
 This provides a uniform type for storing and manipulating references to inner symbols.